Soma Weiss

 Soma Weiss (1898-1942) was a Hungarian-born American physician

-- 1920 – emigrated to the USA
+- 1920 – Emigrated to the United States.

-- 1921 – BA, Columbia University
+- 1921 – Received B.A. from Columbia University.

 Medical Eponyms

-Mallory–Weiss Lesion (1929)
+Mallory–Weiss Syndrome (1929)

 Mallory and Weiss arrived at the conclusion that these lesions were related to persistent vomiting rather than alcohol due to a case with persistent vomiting in pregnancy.
 They then went one step further to simulate increased pressure by dilating the stomach against a tied pylorus reproducing the lacerations at the cardia in a cadaveric study.

-Charcot-Weiss-Baker syndrome (1933)
+Charcot-Weiss-Baker syndrome (Carotid Sinus Syncope) (1933)

 Transient attacks of syncope with marked slowing in heart rate and lowering of blood pressure, and loss of consciousness, caused by strong pressure on the neck over the bifurcation of the carotid arteries, which cause the excitation of baroreceptors of the carotid sinuses.
-The attacks may also be produced by a sudden turn of the head or wearing a tight collar.
-More commonly affecting those with atherosclerotic disease or over he age of 45.

 Major Publications